Nkocie/SAWeatherApp/README.md

 ## Features
 - Get current temperature, humidity, and weather condition.
 - Works for **any South African city**.
+- If city the city name is not found in the database, the coordinates(latitude&longitude) are used instead
 - Uses OpenWeatherMap API for accurate weather data.
 - Easy to extend for other countries or coordinates.